How exactly do you say green in Italian?

 Farsi verde dalla rabbia

-To turn green because of rage
+To turn green because of anger

 Far vedere i sorci verdi